-- Popular Films Collection including popular and legal-related films intended for casual viewing. - V. Casebooks, Textbooks, and Study Materials.
-Casebooks and textbooks are not collected, except when: (1) authored by a present member of the law faculty, (2) viewed as a seminal text in the area, (3) viewed as covering a unique topic or subject area not adequately covered by other sources, or (4) when adopted as a text for the current semester, in which case, two copies of such text are purchased for student use.
-Commercial course outlines and materials written exclusively to assist students in preparing for course or bar examinations or study aid or study aid like materials are not collected because of their limited utility.
-Hornbooks, materials published as part of the Nutshell series, Sum and Substance, Examples and Explanations, Understanding the Law, Question & Answer series, past bar exams, bar exam strategy books, or the like, are considered appropriate for the collection notwithstanding the preceding.
+Popular Films Collection including popular and legal-related films intended for casual viewing.

+- V. Study Materials.
+The Law Library provides access to study aids through print study aids and digital study aids subscriptions.
+Print casebooks and textbooks are not collected because of their limited utility.
+Print commercial course outlines and materials written exclusively to assist students in preparing for course or bar examinations or study aid or study aid-like materials are not collected because of their limited utility.
+Print hornbooks, materials published as part of the Nutshell series, Sum and Substance, Examples and Explanations, Understanding the Law, Question & Answer series, past bar exams, bar exam strategy books, or the like, are considered appropriate for the collection notwithstanding the preceding.
 Duplicate copies of current editions, not to exceed three, are provided based on level of use with one copy of the superseded title retained.
-Casebooks, textbooks, and study aids materials are added to Course Reserves, Reserves, Study Aids, and Bar Reserves as appropriate. - VI.
+Print study aids materials are added to Course Reserves, Reserves, Study Aids Open Reserves, and Bar Reserves as appropriate. - Course Reserves include materials College of Law instructors place on reserve for a specific course. - Reserves include print reference materials designated for reserve use due to demand and available for general student use. - Study Aids Open Reserve includes print or online materials written to assist student course and examination preparation available in the print library open reserves collection or through online study aids subscriptions. - Bar Reserves include print materials written to assist bar examination preparation available in the print library collection. - VI.
 Continuing Legal Education.
-The law library purchases continuing legal education materials on a selected basis.
+The Law Library purchases continuing legal education materials on a selected basis.
 Materials addressing issues on a national scope are purchased from ALI-ABA.
 Materials are selected based on topical importance or faculty or student interest. - VII.
 West Virginia Collection.
 Primary and secondary sources for the State of West Virginia are collected in multiple formats.
-As appropriate, duplication of materials sufficient to meet demand is appropriate. - VIII.
+Duplication of materials sufficient to meet demand is appropriate. - VIII.
 Directories.
 The preferred format for the collection of directories is digital.
-Online access to legal and law related directories, including Congressional, judicial, federal, and administrative directories is provided. - IX.
+Online access to legal and law-related directories, including Congressional, judicial, federal, and administrative directories is provided. - IX.
 Examinations.
-The law library collects College of Law examinations when provided by individual professors.
+The Law Library collects College of Law examinations when provided by individual professors.
 Exams are made available to faculty and registered students through print and password-protected digital formats.
-The law library archives a copy of each exam for permanent retention. - X. Foreign Law.
+The Law Library archives a copy of each exam for permanent retention within the Exam Repository. - X. Foreign Law.
 The preferred format for foreign law is digital.
 The focus is Commonwealth and European-based materials as dictated by curricular and research needs. - XI.
 International Law.
 The preferred format for international law is digital.
 The focus is treaties, international business transactions, international trade, public international law, international organizations, international environmental law, human rights, United Nations Documents, and the law of the European Union.